 The following is the adverse sustainability impact statement of Nippon Accommodations Fund ("NAF") pursuant to Regulation (EU) 2019/2088 ("SFDR").
-NAF has no employees in accordance with the prohibition on having employees under the Act on Investment Trusts and Investment Corporations of Japan and relies on Mitsui Fudosan Accommodations Fund Management Co., Ltd. (the "Asset Manager"), to manage and operate the properties in our portfolio.
+NAF has no employees in accordance with the prohibition on having employees under the Act on Investment Trusts and Investment Corporations of Japan and relies on Mitsui Fudosan Accommodations Fund Management Co., Ltd. (the "Asset Manager"), to manage and operate the properties in NAF's portfolio.
 NAF and the Asset Manager are hereinafter referred to collectively as "we", "us" or "our".
-References to "fiscal year" or "FY" are to the 12 months began or beginning April 1 of the year specified in line with the fiscal year of the Asset Manager, unless noted otherwise.